7+ Best Investment Apps of 2023 | Free Stock Trading and Investing

 Get started with Robinhood.

-Best Investment App for Automated Savings
+Best App for Automated Investing and Savings.

 You can then invest this change in your preferred Acorns investment portfolio.
 You also have the option of using Acorns’ “Found Money” plan, which closely mirrors the way Swagbucks works.